 Grey wolves, black bears, and bobcats also call the Boundary Waters home — but are a bit more difficult to spot.

 Boundary Waters Tips

 Most BWCA visitors “base camp” for a night or two near the entry points.
 So if you want to find less crowded lakes, you simply need to travel further out into the backcountry.

 Even though we were there during the busy mid-July high season, we rarely saw anyone beyond Fourtown Lake.

-Beware the mosquitos!
+Beware the mosquitoes!
 After the sun sets, they’re the worst I’ve ever seen.
 You definitely want to pack, at a minimum, strong bug spray and a mosquito head net.
 However a full bug shirt works wonders.

 To visit the Boundary Waters Canoe Area, you need to buy a permit online.
 The BWCA is made up of different “entry points” near roads.
 You buy your permit based on which entry point you want to begin from.

 Each entry point only allows a certain number of permits per day, so you’ll want to try and book a BWCA permit at least a few months before your trip — because they can sell out fast.

 We began our adventure from Entry Point #23, Mudro Lake.
 It’s a popular one, so we booked our July permit in March.
 You pick up the permit in person from the closest ranger station to your entry point.